 While Wesley himself never left the Church of England, his movement eventually separated from that faith and became its own church.
 The Methodist movement was the third religious awakening in England.
 Historians rank the Methodist revival with the French Revolution in historical significance, and some subscribe to the idea that Wesley’s preaching saved England from a revolution similar to that of France.

 John had a deep passion for the education and nurture in faith of children.
 His influence helped the growth of the Sunday School movement in America and England.
 By 1844 Methodism was the largest denominational body in America.

 But learning does not end with childhood, and Wesley was concerned that Christian education should continue into adulthood.
-So he established Methodist schools which centered on well rounded curriculum that included health and physical education in addition to teachings about matters of faith and intellectual development.
+So he established Methodist schools that centered on well-rounded curriculum that included health and physical education in addition to teachings about matters of faith and intellectual development.
 Not only were these schools only for Methodist children, but intentional Christian nurture at home was a requisite for continued enrollment.